 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 Our microsites still have some accessibility issues, which we are addressing via our suppliers (see below).

-A sample set of pages are tested every three months and ad-hoc testing of the entire site is completed at random intervals.
+A sample set of pages are tested every week and ad-hoc testing of the entire site is completed at random intervals.
 The testing is carried out by Dartford Borough Council, using third party tools.

 Our campaign microsites are available at:

 - "http://committeedmz.dartford.gov.uk" (Committee & Councillors) System recently upgraded and amendments made to help it comply with legislation.

 - "https://publicaccess.dartford.gov.uk" (Planning System) Next version of the software is said to be compliant, which we will install at the earliest opportunity.